linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Opportunities And Risks Of Investing Internationally.md

  - Do we really believe that we can hedge against a major financial crisis (rocking banks in developed countries) by buying shares in China (or elsewhere)?
 	 ‒ China is highly dependent on the U.S. consumer
-	‒ Financial markets have never been more interconnected ‒ This risk is better addressed with asset allocation (across classes of assets)
+	‒ Financial markets have never been more interconnected ‒ This risk is better addressed with [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] (across classes of assets)
  - So not really an argument against diversification

 ## CORRELATIONS WITH U.S. RETURNS IN THE FINANCIAL CRISIS